yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Denizens

 Most dungeons will have creatures _living_ there, making it their home.
 These types _prefer_ the dungeon life over any other.
 They should be NPCs that the party can interact, trade, hire, aid, and so on.
 These creatures can be deeply involved or entirely neutral towards the dungeon's Factions.
 The following table can be used to describe the general attitude of any or all of the intelligent creatures in the dungeon.
+Roll on the tables below, noting the results in your notebook.

+#### Traits

 Roll 2d20 and combine the results.

-#### Traits

 |         |                 |               |
 | ------- | --------------- | ------------- |